Campuses and locations

-Gain your qualification with support from medical education experts and medical and interprofessional health care practitioners.
-The five-year Bachelor of Medical Science and Doctor of Medicine – Joint Medical Program (MD-JMP) is offered by the University of Newcastle in partnership with the University of New England and Hunter New England Local Health District and Central Coast Local Health District.
+Gain your qualification with support from medical education experts and medical and inter-professional health care practitioners.
+The five-year Bachelor of Medical Science degree and Doctor of Medicine – Joint Medical Program (MD-JMP) is offered by the University of Newcastle in partnership with the University of New England and Hunter New England Local Health District and Central Coast Local Health District.

 Up to 17 positions are allocated within this program each year for Aboriginal and Torres Strait Islander people applying for entry via the Miroma Bunbilla program.
 UON is a leader in providing excellent support to medical students from Aboriginal and Torres Strait Islander communities and has graduated almost half of Australia’s Aboriginal and Torres Strait Islander doctors.

 Find out more about applying to this program as an Aboriginal or Torres Strait Islander student.

 Joint Medical Program students study a Bachelor of Medical Science in years one to three, and a Doctor of Medicine in years four and five.

 Your studies will follow a three-phase pathway (PDF, 364KB):